wrench-project/eduwrench/web/README.md

 and I believe that node automatically adjusted itself to be compatible.

+**EDIT BY HENRI:** On my Mac I had to do the following for node to go to the correct version:

+>sudo npm install -g n install n
+>sudo n 12.18.0

 All the plugins should work using the provided package-lock.json file where their versions are specified.
 Troubleshooting steps would usually mean deleting the node_modules directory and downloading everything again.

 There are a lot of unused gatsby files still hanging around from the template Jason was using, fyi.